How to Kill Grubs in Your Lawn

 Milky spore should be used independently of other pest control solutions because it requires the actual grubs present in the soil to take effect.
 This treatment is also best done on overcast days or in the evening when the sun won’t absorb it.

 Another natural grub treatment is the use of beneficial nematodes, which are tiny worms that live in the soil and pursue grubs and other pests as hosts while they release infectious bacteria.
 Once the nematodes find a grub to reside in, they will release bacteria that kills the host grub.
 Nematodes will not harm plants, animals or humans, but they will attack pests and insects through built-in homing capabilities.

 Nematodes can be applied in a liquid form.
 Like milky spore, nematode pest control treatments should not be applied in direct sunlight.
 Heavy watering is required immediately before and after applying the liquid nematode treatment.

 Neem oil is naturally derived from the seeds of a tree found in India called the neem tree.
-Neem oil is used as a pest control solution for killing lawn grubs.
+Safer® Brand Neem Oil is used for killing lawn grubs.

 How to Kill Lawn Grubs on an Organic Lawn

 As gardeners become increasingly concerned about using traditional chemical-based pesticides, alternative pest control solutions are growing in popularity.
 This is largely due to increasing education and awareness about the harmful impact of chemical pesticides.
 Many chemical-based pesticides will only get rid of lawn grubs initially, which often leads to the pests returning time and again as they will develop a resistance to the chemicals.